 It is important to note that the property owner is responsible for the water infrastructure on the property’s side of the water meter.
 This includes the repairs of any leaks in pipes or fixtures.
 Please note the Standard Plumbing and Drainage Regulation 2003 states that all repair work classified as Notifiable Work must be undertaken by a licensed plumber.
 Please contact Council for information on repair work that is classified in this category.

 It is also the property owners’ responsibility to keep the water meter boxes free from debris, grass, garden mulch, soil and other obstacles.

 If your water consumption appears higher than usual, Council suggests that you undertake a Water Meter Test as you may have a leak on the property.
-Council has a Partial Relief from the Payment of Water Consumption Charges Policy which eligible property owners can apply for.
+Council has a Relief from Water Consumption Charges Policy (PL-FS035) (PDF 111.7KB) which eligible property owners can apply for.
 See Water Consumption Charges Relief for more information.

 Council has adopted water restrictions that apply to all towns in the Southern Downs Region with a reticulated water supply.
 There are four levels of restrictions - permanent water conservation measures, along with medium, high and extreme restriction levels.
 See Water Restrictions for more information on current restriction levels in your area.